Lincoln, Alabama: 2020 census

 As of the 2020 United States census, there were 6,845 people, 2,546 households, and 1,908 families residing in the city.

 Industry

 Honda, through its subsidiary, Honda Manufacturing of Alabama, operates a manufacturing plant in Lincoln.
-As of 2020, Honda Odyssey, Honda Pilot, and Honda Ridgeline are built there, as well as the Honda J V6 engine.
+As of 2020, Honda Odyssey, Honda Pilot, and Honda Ridgeline vehicles are built there, as well as the Honda J-series V6 engine.